In a digitally progressive world, people expect to have engaging and enjoyable experience in their personal life and workplaces too.

 Another research by Deloitte states that 59 percent of survey respondents are not ready or only somewhat ready to address the challenges that ruin employee experience.

 As the outset, HR can rebuild strategies and programs to keep the workforce happy and satisfied.
 All the factors influencing employee happiness and satisfaction need to be taken care of.
 When it comes to employee satisfaction, one-size-fits-all approach does not work.
 What may work in favour of an employee may not be relevant for another.
-Employers can move beyond and make a radical change by offering positive and healthy work environment, employee self-services tools, frequent performance feedback, rewards, learning opportunities and more.
+Employers can move beyond and make a radical change by offering positive and healthy work environment, employee self-services tools, frequent performance feedback, rewards, learning and development opportunities and more.

 Employers need to invest on all aspects of an employee lifecycle that can truly make a difference.